Occupational therapy prerequisite courses are intended to prepare you for professional studies within the School of Health Sciences.

 - All prerequisites must be taken within 10 years of applying to the program.

 - Cumulative, prerequisite and science prerequisite GPAs of 3.0 (as calculated by OTCAS) or better based on a 4.0 scale are required.
 Grades below a C in prerequisite coursework will not be accepted.
 Transcripts using a +/- grading system will be graded without acknowledgement of the +/- points.
-For example, grades of B+, B, and B- will all be calculated as a B within the OTCAS system.
+For example, grades of B+, B, and B- will all be calculated as a B for GPA purposes.

 - Applicants with a GPA below 3.0 may submit their application for review.
-Applicants are encouraged to provide rationale in their application as to why they feel their GPA is not indicative of their academic capabilities.
-Merit of the application will be determined by reviewing grades for the most recent 64 semester hours, which must meet the 3.0 GPA requirement.
+Merit of the application will be determined by reviewing grades for the most recent 64 semester hours.

 |Course Subject||Semester Credit Hours||Sample of Acceptable Courses at USD|